Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

 \subsection{Extended Justified Representation (EJR)}

 The first notion of proportionality that we examine is Extended Justified Representation (EJR).
 This axiom was first proposed for approval-based committee elections~\citep{justifiedRepresentation}.
-Even for the special case of approval-based committee elections, only few rules are known to satisfy EJR~\citep{justifiedRepresentation,AEHLSS18,pet-sko:laminar}, but Rule X is one of them.
-In this section, we introduce a generalization of EJR to the PB model and show that our generalization of Rule X continues to satisfy EJR.
+Even for the special case of approval-based committee elections, only few rules are known to satisfy EJR~\citep{justifiedRepresentation,AEHLSS18,pet-sko:laminar}, but the Method of Equal Shares is one of them.
+In this section, we introduce a generalization of EJR to the PB model and show that our rule continues to satisfy EJR.

 We first recall the definition of EJR for approval-based committee elections.
 Intuitively, this axiom ensures that every large enough group of voters whose approval sets have a large enough intersection must obtain a fair number of representatives.
+For example, if a group of voters forms an $\alpha$-fraction of the whole population and if this group agrees on sufficiently many candidates, then it should be allowed to decide about an $\alpha$-fraction of the elected candidates.
+Formally, this is achieved by excluding the possibility that each member of the group approves less than $\lfloor \alpha k \rfloor$ elected candidates.

 \begin{definition}[Extended Justified Representation for approval-based committee elections] We say that a group of voters $S$ is \emph{$\ell$-cohesive} for $\ell\in\naturals$ if $|S| \geq \nicefrac{\ell}{k}\cdot n$ and $|\bigcap_{i \in S}A(i)| \geq \ell$.